1) What is Linux?

 Redirection is the process of directing data from one output to another.
 It can also be used to direct an output as an input to another process.

 40) What is grep command?

 grep a search command that makes use of pattern-based searching.
-It makes use of options and parameters that is specified along the command line and applies this pattern into searching the required file output.
+It makes use of options and parameters that are specified along with the command line and applies this pattern in searching the required file output.

 43) How do you terminate an ongoing process?

 Every process in the system is identified by a unique process id or pid.
 Use the kill command followed by the pid to terminate that process.
 To terminate all process at once, use kill 0.